Phạm Ngọc Thảo: Participation in military junta

 The generals sent Thảo to Fort Leavenworth in the United States for six months to learn conventional warfare tactics.
-He also spent a month in England before returning to Vietnam.
+He also spent a month in England before returning to South Vietnam.
 By this time, Minh's junta had been replaced in a 1964 January coup by Khánh.
 It is suspected that one of the generals' motives for deploying Thảo overseas was his continual involvement in plotting.
 Khánh appointed Thảo as his press officer as well as an unofficial political adviser.

 Later that same year, Khánh became involved in a power struggle with his deputy Khiêm as well as Minh, who had been retained as the titular head of state.
 Thảo was a close friend of Khiêm, so when Khánh prevailed in the power struggle, Khánh despatched Khiêm to Washington as the ambassador with Thảo was his press attaché.
 In August 1964, Khánh's leadership became increasingly troubled after he tried to augment his powers by declaring a state of emergency.
 This only provoked large-scale protests and riots calling for an end to military rule, with Buddhist activists at the forefront.
 Fearful of losing power, Khánh began making concessions to the protesters and promised democracy in the near future, which encouraged more groups to demand changes, and Khánh demoted certain Catholic pro-Diệm supporters.
-On 13 September, a Catholic-dominated group led by Generals Lâm Văn Phát and Dương Văn Đức, both of whom had been demoted, moved troops into Saigon but then withdrew after it became obvious they did not have the numbers to remove Khánh.
+On 13 September, a Catholic-dominated group led by Generals Lâm Văn Phát and Dương Văn Đức, both of whom had been demoted, moved troops into Saigon, but then withdrew after it became obvious they did not have the numbers to remove Khánh.
 Khiêm and Thảo were implicated in helping to plot Phát and Đức's attempted putsch; both were sent abroad by Khánh.